happygoals/takeaways/docs/XML/Regular Expressions.md

 ---
 layout: default
-title: Chapter 2 - Regular Expressions
+title: Regular Expressions
 parent: XML

 nav_order: 6
 ---

-# Regular Expressions
+# Chapter 3 - Regular Expressions

 \d                    Digit.
 Find the number (Only one number of number character).
 \w                    Character.
 Find the character.
 Not special character but underscore(_).